 These works associated with faith are rather simple to understand.
 Doing the Sacraments make us adopted into the Trinity family.
 Once we are adopted into God’s family, we then participate in the Family business of saving souls by doing the corporal works of mercy.
 The Sacraments and corporal works of mercy go hand and hand.
-Doing the Sacraments help us do the works of mercy, and doing the works of mercy point people to the Sacraments.
+Doing the Sacraments help us do the works of mercy and doing the works of mercy point people to the Sacraments.
 The concept of doing works (along with faith) to reach your perfected state is matched in the physical realm.
 For example, a person can only reach a near-perfect body by doing works – whether through an intense workout or by following a structured diet.
 Also, notice that to reach a flawless body, one needs to have faith in their trainer and do the works their trainer instructs them.
 Well, the same concept applies to the soul but on a much larger level.

 However, the idea that faith alone is the route to our perfected self has a major flaw in it when we see what faith means.
 Most Protestants will affirm that we don’t need to do Sacraments or works of mercy to reach the perfected state.
-They will instead say all we need to do is have faith, or believe, or love, and we’ll then be granted salvation.
+They will instead say all we need to do is have faith, or believe, or love Jesus, and we’ll then be granted salvation.
 I’ve come to the conclusion people will often say words without referencing what these words actually mean.
 If you look up the word “believe” and “love” in an etymology you will see it is a verb.
 So, these words are rooted in an action; in doing.
 Indeed, love in someone and belief in someone has to be followed by an action in order for these words to make any sense.

 Next, let’s envision a parent tells their child certain things the child needs to do – like do your homework, clean your room, brush your teeth, etc. What would the parent think if the child responded by saying, “But mom, all I need to do is love you and believe in you.”
 The parent would see this as nothing more than a clever way in which the child tries to duck out of the instructions their parent gives them.
 Indeed, in this example, all we would see is the child loves himself more than the parent.
 It is the same scenario with God’s instructions in the Sacraments.
 By just responding “all we need to do is believe/love/have faith in Jesus,” the person is doing the same thing as the self-absorbed child and the lazy husband.
 In the faith alone teaching, inserting the word “alone” is very revealing.
 Using the word “alone” is a tricky way in which the person tries to dismiss the necessary action associated with faith.
 This faith alone idea is nothing more than our flawed, prideful, self-absorbed sin kicking in so we can avoid God’s instructions and instead follow our selfish directives.

-There are numerous other Scripture passage that talk about faith associated with doing something.
+There is numerous other Scripture passage that talk about faith associated with doing something.
 Paul talks about”remembering before our God your work of faith” and “that our God may make you worthy of his call, and may fulfill every good resolve and effort of faith“(see 1Thessalonians 1:3, 2Thessalonians 1:11).
-The words “work” and “effort” next to the word “faith” imply faith is rooted in doing something.
-Yet, in the faith alone theory there is no work involved.
+The words “work” and “effort” next to the word “faith” imply faith is rooted in doing something – performing an action.
+Yet, in the faith alone theory, there is no work involved.
 Rather, it’s just an obscure state of mind that has nothing to do with doing anything.
 What does this even mean?
 You don’t just faith – the whole point of faith is rooted in doing something.
 By all these passages, we see how faith and works are intrinsically connected.
 Thus, faith and works are a package deal and when one tries to separate this package one will notice a problem.